NERSC/jupyterlab-slurm/README.md

 # Slurm JupyterLab Extension

-A JupyterLab extension that interfaces with the Slurm Workload Manager, providing simple and intuitive controls for viewing and managing queued jobs.
+A JupyterLab extension that interfaces with the Slurm Workload Manager, providing simple and intuitive controls for viewing and managing jobs on the queue.

 ![Slurm Extension](./slurm.png)